 Key Takeaways

-- Operator blindspots are not a compliance story.
-They are the largest untapped margin lever in food manufacturing and distribution.
+- The next operational frontier is not a compliance story.
+It is the largest untapped margin lever in food manufacturing and distribution.

 - Cognitive science explains why even strong operators miss signals.
 System 1 thinking takes over under shift load, and normalization of deviance follows.

-- The comfort zone is the most expensive place in your P&L. World-class OEE sits at 85 percent.
+- World-class OEE sits at 85 percent.
 The industry average sits at 45 to 65 percent.
 The gap is signal, not equipment.

 - FSMA 204, SQF Edition 10, and rising GFSI expectations will punish plants that cannot structure supplier and shift data in real time.